GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Introduction

 \item We develop a new guided mixup augmentation method for improving segmentation performance.
 Our augmentation strategy boosts the performance of deep learning models from a discriminative ability perspective and maintains the global context, especially for camouflaged aquatic animals.

 \item We construct a new dataset for aquatic animal segmentation.
-Our newly constructed AAS dataset contains $4,239$ images of 46 aquatic animal species, in which each image has 1.2 instances on average.
+Our newly constructed AAS dataset contains $4,239$ images of 46 aquatic animal species, each image having 1.2 instances on average.
 All images have instance-wise ground truths of the bounding box and segmentation mask.

 \item We introduce a comprehensive AAS benchmark to support advancements in this research field.

 \end{itemize}

 \highlight{The remainder of this paper is organized as follows.
 Section~\ref{sec:related_work} summarizes the related work.
 Next, Section~\ref{sec:proposed_dataset} presents our newly constructed AAS dataset.
 Our proposed GUNNEL framework for aquatic animal segmentation is introduced in Section~\ref{sec:proposed_method}.
 Section~\ref{sec:experiments} reports the evaluation and in-depth analysis of our proposed method.
 Finally, Section~\ref{sec:conclusion} draws the conclusion and paves the way for future work.}